 Normally this day coincides with the 15th (full-moon) day of the Fourth Month in the Chinese Lunar calendar, which is always a public holiday in Singapore.
-This year, Wesak Day, as we know it esoterically, falls on 25 May 2013 the day after the official Wesak Day public holiday.
-We shall hold our traditional annual Wesak Day celebration on the public holiday on Friday, 24 May 2013 at 11 a.m.
+This year, Wesak Day, as we know it esoterically, falls on Monday, 4 May 2015 while the official Wesak Day public holiday is on 1 June 2015.
+We shall hold our traditional annual Wesak Day celebration on the public holiday on Monday, 1 June, at 11 a.m.

 White Lotus Day

 Madame H. P. Blavatsky has always been a tremendous source of inspiration for all students of occultism.
 Not only was she well loved and remembered by members of the original Theosophical Society, she also had many friends and followers outside of the Theosophical Society.
 Indeed, many movements were founded outside the Theosophical Society to study her teachings.
 Even today, more than a century after her death, new movements are still being formed pledging personal allegiance to H.P.B. and faithfully adhering to her original teachings.
 This is especially true in the cyberworld of the Internet.
 We could almost say that many people are fiercely loyal to our founder, Madame Blavatsky.